 Hike during daylight

-As much as possible, make sure that you hike when the sun is up so you can see your path.
+As much as possible, make sure that you hike when the sun is up to see your path.
 That way, you won’t get lost and stray away from the track.

 Aside from that, it will be safer for you to hike during the daylight because wild animals might be roaming during the dark.
 To make sure that you don’t end up having to hike during the evening, you should set a particular time when you set up camp no matter what.

-Although the weather is subject to change anytime, it still a good idea to check the weather forecast before you go hiking anywhere.
-If a storm is approaching, then you should know not to schedule a camping or hiking session until you’re sure that it isn’t going to be on the horizon.
+Although the weather is subject to change, it is still a good idea to check the weather forecast before you go hiking anywhere.
+If a storm is approaching, you should know not to schedule a camping or hiking session until you’re sure that it will not be on the horizon.
 Again, remember that the weather changes anytime, so you should carry extra clothes that will protect you from the rain or the sun during your hike.

 Since you’re going to be hiking, and it can take you miles and miles to reach your destination, you should pack light.